gpetry37/Student-Sorter/README.md

 3. Follow the labeled instructions!

 Bugs:
-* Groups may sometimes include a group of 1
+* Groups may sometimes include a group of fewer than specified students when there are no more students to pull from in a section.